 - Determine which liquids your compound(s) are soluble in.
 Use a pipette and several glass vials or tubes with different solutions (pH is important too).
 This will narrow down the types of mobile phase and chromatography modes that you can use.

-- Select the right column and mode of chromatography.
+- Column choice is the most important part of method development.
+The stationary phase that you choose has the single greatest effect on selectivity!
+Select the right column and mode of chromatography.
 Most RP methods should start with at least a modern ultra high purity, metal free type B silica column with a C8 or C18 support.
 For small molecules (<1,000 Daltons) select a standard sized analytical column with a 2.5 to 5.0 micron particle size and pore size between 60 and 120 Å (e.g. 4.6 x 150 mm; 3.0 x 100 mm). *For larger peptide or protein molecules you will need a particle with a large pore size (~ 300 Å).
 For optimal results, columns with very small internal volumes should be paired with HPLC systems with similar ultra-low delay volumes.
 Your HPLC system should be optimized to balance the needs of good mixing, low delay volume and proper sampling rate for your method.
 If the method is likely to be transferred to different types of HPLC systems, then you may want to initially stay away from the < 2.1 u particle supports for your method development.
 At this time, these tiny particles can not be reliably packed into columns as well as the larger sized particles and generally have much poorer %RSD values than larger particles (i.e. 2.5 to 5 u).
 Method development is initially easier & generally more rugged using conventional particle sizes [Keep things simple when starting out.
 You can always change later on].
 Once you have selected a column and decided on a flow rate, make sure you calculate and measure the actual column void volume to find the 'Tzero value' (column dwell volume).
 You will need this value to find out if your compound has been retained on the column (K prime) and to also determine most of the needed performance calculations and parameters.

 - Once you have selected an HPLC column (if possible, please start with a brand new one) you will need to test it and establish a baseline to show that it meets both the manufacturer’s specifications and, far more importantly, that it meets your method’s requirements.
 In most cases, do not use the manufacturer’s QC test solution for this.
 Those stds are designed to allow the column to easily pass manufacturing QC, not the more critical requirements that you may need to prove.
 We prefer to use a real sample mixture (~2 compounds) that are similar to the type proposed for the method.
 They must be well retained on the column (K prime of > 2), easy to prepare, stable and reliable.
 This std and the specific method you develop for it, will be used to prove the column’s performance (i.e. R, S, K prime, Tzero, Plates).
 It will be used again, when the column’s performance is called into question.